MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Set-up-Workplace-Analytics.md

 ### To prepare your organizational data for upload to Workplace Analytics
-* Follow the instructions in the topic [[Prepare and upload organizational data - link]].
+* Follow the instructions in the topic [Prepare and upload organizational data](../use/Prepare-and-upload-organizational-data.md).

 Once the .csv file has been created, the Workplace Analytics administrator can upload it into the service.